How to Strengthen the GA4 MCP with Benchmarking and Cost Data Imports

 When you combine Benchmarking and Cost Data Import, you’re essentially training your AI assistant to think smarter and see the bigger picture.
 MCP works best when it’s fed with clean, structured, and multi-dimensional data and we believe other than the rest of the things we’ve shared previously, these two features have a very important role to provide exactly that foundation we need before MCP.

-Benchmarking gives MCP the context to show how your business performs compared to others in your industry.
-Cost Data Import, on the other hand, adds depth by tying your advertising spend to performance outcomes.
 These features transform GA4 from a simple reporting tool into a platform that understands not just what is happening, but why it’s happening.

 FAQs